When Artsy Becomes a Career Option

 Research allows me to determine design trends in similar projects, and create something that would look “right” associated with that trend.
 Usually by this point I will have gathered enough inspiration through the overall trend and the small details (like a layout method or a certain computer effect), to begin working on a design solution for my project.

-Outside of Sessions, what do you like to do?
-What are your outside passions or interests?
+Q: Outside of Sessions, what do you like to do?

 Outside of school, I keep busy with both work and my personal life.
 I am employed as a dental assistant at a small clinic in town, as well as working as a part-time clerk/receptionist at a local gift shop during the summer.
 At home, I am blessed to have loving parents and six siblings, as well as grandparents, other extended family in the area, and a great community.
 I use much of my free time spending time with my family and helping out with community and church events, such as our town’s food bank.
 My life is very full between these areas, but I also manage to make time to visit friends out of state a few times a year.